Warreign/wave-simulation/README.md

 # wave-simulation
-Implementation of a wave simulation algorithm using C++ and OpenGL API for visualization
+Implementation of the wave simulation algorithm described in https://dl.acm.org/doi/10.1145/3197517.3201336

+Used technologies:
+- C++ for calculations
+- OpenGL API for visualization